nextcloud/news/README.rst

 * Port coffeescript
 * make export work -> generate xml with template
 * implement findAll methods in itemBl and itemMapper
+* also pass in show all in itemcontroller
 * make feed update work
 * fix search plugin
 * fix background job